Service Contract Management: Everything You Need to Know

 It could cause major disruptions to operations, potentially leading to substantial financial losses.
 Additionally, with clear expectations outlined in contracts with suppliers, companies can experience the consistent quality of goods or services received.
 This can lead to costly rework, or even product recalls.

-3. Banks and financial institutions
+3. Banks and Financial Institutions

 An organization lacking a proper management system may lose customers’ trust due to poor communication or inaccurate records.
 It can be challenging to track customer agreements accurately, leading to potential legal disputes.